TheoGuyard/El0ps.jl/README.md

 ## Loss and perturbation functions

-Our implementation is designed to be flexible regarding the choice of the functions $f$ and $h$.
+Our implementation is designed to be flexible regarding to the expression of the functions $f$ and $h$.
-The user can define his own, it is only necessary to indicate how to evaluate some of the operators associated with them (see the [docs](https://theoguyard.github.io/El0ps.jl/dev)).
+The user can define his own.
+It is only necessary to indicate how to evaluate some of the operators associated with them (see the [docs](https://theoguyard.github.io/El0ps.jl/dev) for more details).
-The package already supports the following function $f$ and $g$:
+The package already supports the following function $f$ and $g$.

 | Loss / Perturbation        | Expression | Parameters
 |--------------|-----|---|